 Another popular trek is to Tosa Maidan, a large meadow used for cattle grazing by nomads.
 It is that same battleground where Maharaja Ranjit Singh was defeated by Mohammad Azim Khan in 1814.
 This area is connected through rough routes to places like Gulmarg and Poonch.
 The region is full of springs and Khag is the most famous one.

 42 Kms from Srinagar (South West of Srinagar, in Badgam District)

-Koker means ‘fowl’ and Nag means ‘serpent’ – Kokernag lies at a distance of 15 kms from the garden of Achabal and about 10 kms from Dakshum and is part of Bringhi Valley.
+Koker means ‘fowl’ and Nag means ‘serpent’ – Kokernag lies at a distance of 15 km from the garden of Achabal and about 10 km from Daksum and is part of Bringhi Valley.
 It features beautifully maintained and picturesque gardens.

 Festivals: Rouf and Hafiza are festivals known for their dance performance and is especially performed on festive occasions such as Eid or Harvest season and weddings.
 Bacha Nagma is quite popular too when young kids create a magical evening with the musical instruments like Shehnai, Rabab, Tumbaknari, Dholak and Sarangi.

 Stay Options: Hotel Alpine, a JKTDC hotel is ideal for stay and offers well-furnished cottages and rooms and is located right on the main road.

 38 km from Srinagar and 14 Kms before Gulmarg